Âé¶čPorn

 Dr. Sondra Guttman

 Did you know that the second woman in America to publish a book of poems was enslaved —and she did it as a teenager?
-Did you know that the first woman to speak in public in the U.S. was a Black woman?
-Get to know Phillis Wheatley, Maria W. Stewart, and other writers whose courageous voices have inspired social justice movements and empowered people globally to envision and work towards a better world.
+Get to know Phillis Wheatley and other literary superstars whose courageous voices inspired social justice movements and empowered people globally to envision and work towards a better world.
 The innovative works we’ll read challenge the boundaries between fiction and non-fiction, poetry and prose, and autobiography and history.
-Topics include gender and sexuality studies, racial construction and identity, the transatlantic slave trade, African diaspora, and justice movements including Abolition, Civil Rights, Black Feminism, and Black Arts.
+Topics include gender and sexuality studies, racial construction and identity, the transatlantic slave trade, diaspora, The Harlem Renaissance, and the Black Arts Movement.
+Writers include Zora Neale Hurston, Alice Walker, Toni Morrison, and Yaa Gyasi.

-The emphasis is on shorter readings (stories, poems, essays, and selections from longer works) with longer works at semester’s end.
-The work includes weekly blog posts, a midterm and a final exam, two essays, and one collaborative teaching project.
+The emphasis is on shorter readings (stories, poems, essays, and selections from longer works) with a novel at semester’s end.
+The work includes weekly posts, a midterm and a final exam, two short essays, and a collaborative teaching project.

-This course fulfills your second-level English/History core requirement and also a Diversity Justice requirement.
-It also counts towards minors in American Studies, African and African American Studies, and Gender and Sexuality Studies.
+This course fulfills your second-level English or History core requirement and is Diversity- Justice designated.
+The course also counts towards minors in African and African American Studies (AAAS), Peace and Justice, and Gender and Sexuality Studies.

 Dr. Thomas McCreight